Scotland’s best driving roads and scenic drives are waiting…

 It’s not the destination, it’s the journey goes the old adage.
 It may be a well-worn cliché, but when that journey finds you road tripping on the best scenic drives in Scotland, it’s hard to think of a truer statement.

 In fact, Scotland’s driving routes could be key to unlocking your spirit of adventure.
 From a practical standpoint, it’s arguably the most liberating way to travel.
 Think about it.
 No stressful races to the airport, cumbersome baggage allowances, queues or frustrating delays.
 On a road trip you can feel free to explore at your own pace, pull over at wherever takes your fancy, and simply pick up where you left off and continue on your way.
 All you need is a full tank of fuel, your preferred navigation device-slash-app, a killer playlist, and you’re all set.

 Thinking about hitting Scotland’s road’s this summer?
-Let us steer you in the right direction with five of our favourite driving routes for 2018.
+Let us steer you in the right direction with five of our favourite driving routes.

 THE VIEW DOWN THE CAIRNWELL PASS FROM THE SNOW ROADS SCENIC ROUTE THROUGH THE EASTERN CAIRNGORMS NATIONAL PARK © SHEENA SMITH